PauRosello97/ofxHLuv/README.md

 # ofxHLuv

-ofxHLuv is an implementation of HLuv for OpenFrameworks.
 HLuv is a perceptually uniform color space with a constant luminance.

 ## Installation